portovep/pabloporto.me/content/projects/14-building-data-products-for-configuration-management.md

 -   Complete effective performance reviews and growth the next generation of technical leaders within the team.
 -   Collaboratively drive the system architecture and set the technical direction for the team
 -   Work with other system architects to build a robust and cohesive system architecture.
--   Building a strong partnership with the product stakeholders to deliver the right things well
+-   Building a strong collaboration with the product stakeholders to deliver the right things well
 -   Collaborate and support data product owner to define requirements to ensure data products upholds consumer requirements and help define SLOs and data product characteristics.
 -   Collaborate with the data platform team to identify and suggest DevEX platform improvements.